Inferara/inference-language-spec/variables.md

 #### Description

 Local variables are variables that are defined within the scope of a function.
 They are not accessible from outside of the function.
+If a function has parameters, local variables cannot shadow those regardless of variable types.

 #### Examples